wpmudev/whmcs-wordpress-integration/readme.txt

 === WHMCS WordPress Integration ===
-Contributors: Arnold Bailey (Incsub)
+Contributors: Arnold Bailey, Jose Jaureguiberry (Incsub)
 Tags: WHMCS, hosting, support, billing, integration Requires at least: 3.2
-Tested up to: 3.6.1
+Tested up to: 4.0
-Stable tag: 1.2.0
+Stable tag: 1.2.1.6

 WHMCS WordPress Integration is a plugin for displaying the Client area of WHMCS in Wordpress.
 The WHMCS screens take on the styling of the Wordpress theme used.